z-l-shi/z-l-shi.github.io/_pages/laboratory_students.md

 News of My Students
 --------
+* Congrats!
+We have been designated as Meritorious Winner (one team) and Honorable Mention (three teams) in 2024 Mathematical Contest In Modeling (MCM)!
 * Welcome Zhang Yu (张钰) to join my group being my first master student in Sep.
 2024!